Grassmannian framed bundles and generalized parabolic structures: Introduction

 In dimension one, the curvature condition is generally one of flatness, or, for non-zero degree, of constant central curvature; the particular correspondences that concern us first are the classical ones, which served as models for the others:

-\begin{itemize} \item The correspondence between stable holomorphic vector bundles and flat (or constant central curvature) unitary connections.
+\begin{itemize} \item The correspondence on a closed Riemann surface between stable holomorphic vector bundles and flat (or constant central curvature) unitary connections.
 The holomorphic stable bundles then get linked to unitary representations of the fundamental group of the surface.
 See Narasimhan-Seshadri \cite{NS}, Donaldson \cite{Do1}.

-\item The correspondence between stable holomorphic vector bundles with parabolic structures at marked points, and flat unitary connections on the complement of the marked points with fixed conjugacy classes for the holonomy around the marked points.
+\item The correspondence on a Riemann surface with marked points between stable holomorphic vector bundles with parabolic structures at marked points, and flat unitary connections on the complement of the marked points with fixed conjugacy classes for the holonomy around the marked points.
 See Mehta-Seshadri \cite{MS}, Biquard \cite{Bi}, Poritz \cite{Po}. \end{itemize}

-There are two, ``master", moduli spaces, which in some sense should contain all of the parabolic spaces, in the sense that they can be obtained as quotients of these master spaces.
+For these cases, there are two ``universal", moduli spaces, one holomorphic, one symplectic, which in some sense contain all of the parabolic spaces, in that the parabolic moduli can be obtained as quotients of these spaces in a uniform way.
 The first, on the algebraic or holomorphic side, is the space of framed bundles, i.e., the space of pairs of (bundles, trivializations at the marked points); the second, on the unitary or symplectic side, are the extended moduli spaces defined by Jeffrey \cite{Je}.
 By rights, these spaces should also correspond under the Hitchin-Kobayashi correspondence, but so far this has not been clear.

 Both of these spaces also present the difficulty of being inherently non-compact.
-On the algebraic side, there is a compactification, but by sheaves; on the symplectic side, as well as non-compactness, there is the problem that the symplectic form can degenerate.
-(One can get a compact space, at the price of considering quasi-Hamiltonian structures, as in \cite{AMM}.)
+On the algebraic side, there is a compactification, but by sheaves \cite{HL}; on the symplectic side, as well as non-compactness, there is the problem that the symplectic form can degenerate.
+(One can get a compact space on the symplectic side, at the price of considering quasi-Hamiltonian structures, as in \cite{AMM}.)

 We will remedy all of these problems by replacing the framings with their graphs in a Grassmannian modelled on the Grassmannian of $n$-planes in $\bbc^{2n}$.
 This latter Grassmannian is a particularly nice smooth compactification of $\GL(n)$; in particular it is equivariant under both the left and right actions of $\GL(n)$, represented by the embeddings of $\GL(n)$ into $\GL(2n)$ as subgroups $\GL(n)\times\{\bbi\}, \{\bbi\}\times \GL(n)$.